Principal's Qualification Program (PQP I and II)

 - Securing Accountability

-Part I is an introductory program intended for experienced teachers interested in becoming a school principal and serves as an introduction to the fundamental aspects of leading and managing a school.
+Part I is an introductory program intended as an introduction to the fundamental aspects of leading and managing a school.
+Candidates in the program will need to work with an OCT practicing principal in an Ontario school to develop a leadership practicum proposal.

 PQP Eligibility (please note):